-"There is MPDreson before us," cried Georgie, "with a large bundle of rushes."
-The children quickened their space and arrived at the cottage, just as MPDreson had deposited hisload at the door.
+"There is M'Pherson before us," cried Georgie, "with a large bundle of rushes."
+The children quickened their pace and arrived at the cottage, just as M'Pherson had deposited his load at the door.
 They were eager to know what was to be done with them.
-MPDreson made the boys help him to roll a trunk of a tree to the front of the house, so as to make a convenient seat for the girls.
-And he then explained that he intended them to make baskets and fruit plates of these rushes.
-He showed them how to plait them, described how they were to soften and smooth the plaits, by first damping, and then ironing them ; and lastly he explained to them how they were to sew them together and shape the baskets.
+M'Pherson made the boys help him to roll a trunk of a tree to the front of the house, so as to make a convenient seat for the girls.
+And be the explained that he intended them to make baskets and fruit plates of these rushes.
+He showed them how to plait them, described how they were to soften and smooth the plaits, by first damping, and then ironing them; and lastly he explained to them how they were to sew them together and shape the baskets.